syedshahab698/YoutubeVideoSummary_Api/README.md

 ## Usage
 ![image](https://user-images.githubusercontent.com/55235435/132866771-29b3fc39-0798-4d53-80f0-ec6afc35c0d2.png)

-Add URL of the youtube video and you will see the summary of the video for example: using this URL  https://www.youtube.com/watch?v=-7or4r8GLQY you will get a short summary of extire video
+Add URL of the youtube video and you will see the summary of the video.

+for example: using this URL  https://www.youtube.com/watch?v=-7or4r8GLQY

+you will get a short summary of extire video.

 ![image](https://user-images.githubusercontent.com/55235435/132866713-3a171092-54de-4967-bb3f-e00202456dc7.png)